 Dato' Ir Dr Abdul Aziz bin Arshad has no family relationship with any Director and/or major shareholder of the Company or its subsidiaries.
 He has no conflict of interest with the Company or its subsidiaries and has no conviction for any offences within the past five (5) years (other than traffic offences, if any).
 There was no public sanction or penalty imposed by the relevant regulatory bodies during the financial year.

-He attended all five (5) Board Meetings held during the financial year ended 31 August 2019.
+He attended four (4) out of five (5) Board Meetings held during the financial year ended 31 August 2020.

 CHAIRMAN'S STATEMENT AND REVIEW OF OPERATIONS

 Dear Shareholders,